Stairmaster Muscles Worked vs Treadmill Cardio Benefits (Stair Stepper Workout)

 And when it comes to cardio, both the treadmill and Stairmaster are great forms of exercise that will improve cardiovascular fitness.
 Choosing one over the other comes down to personal preference.

-How Many Calories Burned on Stair Stepper vs Treadmill
+How Many Calories Are Burned on a Stair Stepper vs. a Treadmill

 When it comes to calculating how many calories are burned, simply use the following equation to compare treadmill walking and running vs stair stepping.
 These equations use the activities MET values, which is a numerical value based on the amount of energy used during a task.